jtran1403/CO2-goal/README.md

-# CO2InEurope
+# CO2Goal

+The goals of this project is to :
+ - discover Angular
+ - develop features linked to CO2 emissions in Europe

+This project will be using as data mocks from the European Commission website [Eurostat](https://ec.europa.eu/eurostat/fr/data/database).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

 ## Development server